 What are Moc Toe Boots?

 Moc toe boots are defined by their moccasin-style stitching on the toe box.
-They are a relatively modern boot style.
+While influenced by native first nation people’s moccasins, they are a relatively modern boot style.
 One of the first moc toe boots was designed by Red Wing in the early 1950s.
-They were influenced by native first nation people’s moccasins and recognizable by the folded stitching at the front of the toe box.
+They’re recognizable by the folded stitching at the front of the toe box.

 Red Wing made these boots for farmers and hunters.
 They were designed for people who spend a lot of time outside in wet cold conditions.
-Over time, people started using moc toe boots for work, and brands like Red Wing, Irish Setters, and Thorogood added steel toes and produced the first steel toe work boots.
+Over time, people started using moc toe boots for work, and brands like Red Wing, Irish Setters, and Thorogood added steel toes and produced the first moc toe boots with steel toes.